+The Plan:

-Fall Term January Term
+Year Fall Term January Term

-5 courses 1 course
+First 5 courses 1 course

 Physical Ed.

-5 courses 1 course
+Second 5 courses 1 course

-5 courses 1 course
+Third 5 courses 1 course

-Spring Term Summer
+Year Spring Term Summer

-5 courses 4 courses
+First 5 courses 4 courses

+FIISL 4 courses

 Physical Ed.

-5 courses 3 courses
+Second 5 courses 3 courses

-4 courses
+Third 4 courses

-5 courses Physical Ed.
-5 courses 5 courses Spring Term 5 courses Physical Ed.
-5 courses

-May be taken at any institution
+\May be taken at any institution

-This plan involves a maximum normal load of course work during most of the college experience.
+This plan involves a maximum normal load of coursework during most of the college experience.
 In addition, it requires one full schedule and one part schedule of summer courses, at least some of which may be taken at another college, if the student prefers.
 As outlined, the plan is only a guide.
 It may be altered to suit the purpose of the individual student.
 Students who complete college courses in the summer before entry into the freshman class, or who receive credit by Advanced Placement or International Baccalaureate, will proceed through the three-year program with greater ease and convenience.
 Summer work before the freshman year should be undertaken upon the advice of the Registrar.

-Transfer of Credits from Other Institutions
+Transfer of Credits

+from Other Institutions

-During the academic year, students in residence at Converse will be allowed to take courses at other institutions with the approval of their adviser, the Registrar, and the appropriate academic dean.
+During the academic year, students in residence at Converse will be allowed to take courses at other institutions with the approval of their adviser, the Registrar, and the Associate Vice President for Academic Affairs.
 Grades earned in these courses will not affect the grade-point ratio earned at Converse.
 Students taking courses at other institutions while in residence at Converse are governed by the overload regulations that are listed in this section.
 These students must also meet the requirements for the bachelor's degree as stated in the section "Requirements for a Bachelors' Degree."